python-sprints/python-sprints.github.io/pandas/guide/source/pandas_setup.rst

 which need to be compiled in order to run the development version of pandas.

 .. note::
     **Windows users**: to compile pandas, you need to install `Visual Studio 2017 <https://www.visualstudio.com/>`_.
-You need the Community edition as a minimum.
+You need Visual Studio Community 2017 (2.5GB download during installation) as a minimum.
 Visual Studio Code does not support the required Build Tools and will not work.
-    Select the Python development workload and the Native development tools option.
+    Select the workload "Python development" and the option "Python native development tools" on the right side.

     (Users of legacy Python 2.7 should install `Microsoft Visual C++ Compiler for Python 2.7 <https://www.microsoft.com/download/details.aspx?id=44266>`_ instead).